jakelevirne/edge-lab/docs/Pi Cluster.md

 sudo umount /dev/sda1
 ```

 Now, we can reboot and this machine should ignore the SD card and instead boot into the clean USB image.
+Just before this boot is also a good time to give `pi0` a reserved IP address on your home network.
+You can find your `pi0` MAC address by running `ifconfig` and looking for the hex string just after the word `ether` under your wireless (`wlan0`) device.
+Most home routers have a page to set DHCP IP reservations by MAC address.

 ```bash
 sudo reboot